 Then, the amount of water stored in the ponding storage layer is calculated using a continuity equation:

 where is volume of water in a ponding layer (m³) during the time step t; is the inﬂow to the pavement (m³/s).). , which is constant (m/s) in both single event and continuous models or or using Green-Ampt Mein-Larson (GAML) equation to calculate infiltration in a continuous model. is the area of green roof area (m²).
 Surface runoff would be calculated if volume of ponding water () exceeds the ponding storage capacity (Vol(t)).

 where PC is the percolation rate in the engineering soil base to storage layer (m/s);

-where is underdrain flow (m³/s) to native soil from storage layer.
+where is underdrain flow (m³/s) from storage layer.